Built from lived experience and informed by science to help people move forward with more understanding, more support, and less pressure.

 Tell yourself you’ll rest later.

-My story is what happens when burnout doesn’t just interrupt your life… it dismantles it.
+My story is what happens when burnout doesn’t just interrupt your life—it dismantles what you spent decades building and forces you to ask questions you never knew to ask.s is

-That question changed everything.
-Over time, what felt confusing became clear.
+What felt confusing slowly became clearer.
 The stress wasn’t random.
 The overwhelm had roots.
 The patterns weren’t personal flaws—they were learned, practiced, and reinforced long before anyone had language for them.
+Looking back gave me language I didn’t have then—not to judge the past, but to move forward differently.

 Burnt?
 Maybe.